FLINGO -- Instilling ASP Expressiveness into Linear Integer Constraints: Abstract

 \section{Abstract}

-Constraint Answer Set Programming (CASP) is a hybrid paradigm that enriches Answer Set Programming (ASP) with numerical constraint processing, something required in many real-world applications.
-The usual specification of constraints in most CASP solvers is closer to the numerical back-end expressiveness and semantics, rather than to standard specification in ASP.
-In the latter, numerical attributes are represented with predicates and this allows declaring default values, leaving the attribute undefined, making non-deterministic assignments with choice rules or using aggregated values.
+Constraint Answer Set Programming (CASP) is a hybrid paradigm that enriches Answer Set Programming (ASP) with numerical constraint processing, a crucial requirement for many real-world applications.
+However, the specification of constraints in most CASP solvers aligns more closely with the expressiveness and semantics of the numerical back-end than the ASP paradigm.
+In the latter, numerical attributes are represented with predicates and this allows for declaring default values, leaving the attribute undefined, making non-deterministic assignments with choice rules or using aggregated values.
 In CASP, most (if not all) of these features are lost once we switch to a constraint-based representation of those same attributes.
-In this paper, we present the {\tt flingo} language (and tool) that incorporates the aforementioned expressiveness inside the numerical constraints and we illustrate its use with several examples.
-Based on previous work that established its semantic foundations, we also present a translation from the newly introduced {\tt flingo} syntax to regular CASP programs following the {\tt clingcon} input format.
+In this paper, we present the \flingo\ language (and tool) that incorporates the aforementioned expressiveness inside the numerical constraints and we illustrate its use with several examples.
+Based on previous work that established its semantic foundations, we also present a translation from the newly introduced \flingo\ syntax to regular CASP programs following the \clingcon\ input format.